You have probably heard about the importance of vitamins since your childhood.

 In nature, vitamin C is found in particularly high concentrations in acerola cherries or rose hips, but also in vegetables such as peppers, cabbage and parsley.
 There are also some exotic foods that have a particularly high vitamin C content, e.g. the fruits of the camu camu bush, which is native to the Amazon region.
 And of course, you'll also find vitamin C in your orange juice.

-For our vitamin C product we have combined acerola, rose hips, camu camu extract to a real power mix.
+Our vitamin C product combines acerola, rose hips, camu camu extract into a real power mix.

 In fact, vitamin C (ascorbic acid) is a rather impressive substance: the water-soluble and vitamin is involved in around 15,000 metabolic processes, including hormone production, the synthesis of nerve messengers and the production of collagen.

+Addressing the duration of "how long does it take a vitamin to work," we also explore how vitamin D works.
 A human body produces vitamin D as a response to sun exposure.
-There are also some foods that contain vitamin D, for example salmon, tuna and eggs.
+There are also some foods that contain vitamin D, for example salmon, tuna, and eggs.

 Maintaining normal blood levels of calcium